Juliana-Omoba/Detection-of-Cracks-on-Concrete-Surfaces-Utilizing-Convolutional-Neural-Networks-CNNs-and-OpenCV-f/README.md

 Application of the Sobel edge detection trained model to external images and videos yielded the following outcomes:

-Six images, cropped from images of concrete cylinders used as compressive strength samples, were employed, comprising 3 images with cracks present and 3 without.
+.
+First Scenerio:   * Six images were used, cropped from images of concrete cylinders used as compressive strength samples, were employed, comprising 3 images with cracks present and 3 without.
-The model accurately predicted all 6 images.
+                    * The Sobel edge detection trained model  accurately predicted all 6 images.

-Four short video clips, cropped from videos of sidewalk pathways, were utilized, consisting of 2 videos with cracks present and 2 without.
+.
+Second Scenerio:  * Four short video clips, cropped from videos of sidewalk pathways, were utilized, consisting of 2 videos with cracks present and 2 without.
-The model correctly predicted both videos without cracks and 1 of the videos with cracks present.
+                    * The model correctly predicted both videos without cracks and 1 of the videos with cracks present.

 •